 43 Pages Posted: 21 Nov 2019 Last revised: 14 Sep 2020

 Date Written: July 5, 2020

 We propose a novel dynamic approach to forecast the weights of the global minimum variance portfolio (GMVP).
-We exploit that the GMVP weights can be obtained as the population coefficients of a linear regression of one benchmark return on a vector of return differences.
-This enables us to derive a consistent loss function from which we can infer the optimal GMVP weights without imposing any distributional assumptions on the returns.
-In order to capture time variation in the assets' conditional covariance structure, we model the portfolio weights through a recursive least squares (RLS) scheme as well as by generalized autoregressive score (GAS) type dynamics.
-Sparse parameterizations ensure scalability with respect to the number of assets.
-An empirical analysis of daily and monthly financial returns shows that the model performs well in- and out-of-sample in comparison to existing approaches.
+The GMVP weights are the population coefficients of a linear regression of a benchmark return on a vector of return differences.
+This representation enables us to derive a consistent loss function from which we can infer the optimal GMVP weights without imposing any distributional assumptions on the returns.
+In order to capture time variation in the returns' conditional covariance structure, we model the portfolio weights through a recursive least squares (RLS) scheme as well as by generalized autoregressive score (GAS) type dynamics.
+Sparse parameterizations combined with targeting towards nonlinear shrinkage estimates of the long-run GMVP weights ensure scalability with respect to the number of assets.
+An empirical analysis of daily and monthly financial returns shows that the proposed models perform well in- and out-of-sample in comparison to existing approaches.

-Keywords: Consistent loss function, Elicitability, Generalized autoregressive score, Recursive least squares, Forecasting
+Keywords: Consistent loss function, Elicitability, Forecasting, Generalized autoregressive score, Nonlinear shrinkage, Recursive least squares.

 JEL Classification: C14, C32, C51, C53, C58, G11, G17